 During kidney disease, dogs usually tend to lose the electrolyte present in their system, this happens along with dehydration.

-Most vets will add electrolytes directly to your dog’s diet by giving it potassium to help boost the amount of electrolytes present in the dog’s body and keep the dog stable and calm.
+Most vets will add electrolytes directly to your dog’s diet by giving it potassium to help boost the number of electrolytes present in the dog’s body and keep the dog stable and calm.

 Raw diets like Watermelon, Spinach, broccoli, yogurt, milk, pumpkin, are great sources of electrolytes, but only if prescribed by your vet.

-This type of diet also gives your dogs extra calcium, potassium, magnesium, which are very important to a dog sick with kidney disease.
+This type of diet also gives your dogs extra calcium, potassium, magnesium, which are very important to a dog sick with renal disorder.

 What Not To Feed Your A Dog With Kidney disease